RYAN2540/The-Daily-Tribune/README.md

 ## Development

 The app has been developed with Flask 1.1.2 and deployed to Heroku.
-It's source code is available on GitHub at https://github.com/RYAN2540/
+It's source code is available on GitHub at run ./start.sh

 To contribute to this project on any modules, follow these easy steps: